wp-plugins/woocommerce-multiple-addresses/README.txt

 2. Notice reminding the customer to choose the default address.

 == Changelog ==
+= 1.0.2 =
+* Minor bug fixes including the issue with not pre-populating original shipping to the plugin

 = 1.0.1 =
 * Bug fix (fatal error on activation)